• Skip to primary navigation

 mixing the cake batter.

-But this homemade chocolate cake uses oil instead of butter.
+However, this homemade Amish chocolate cake uses oil instead of butter for a reason.
 While butter provides a lot of flavor in recipes, oil gives cakes a lovely light and moist texture.
 And since we already have a rich chocolatey flavor, we don't need the flavor of butter to compete with the chocolate.
+Your cake may turn out with a drier crumb if you use butter instead of oil.

 moist Amish chocolate cake with frosting in 9x13" pan.